FAQ

 will be valuable.

-To configure JBrowse using the GUI, checkout our tutorial.
+To configure JBrowse using the admin-server GUI, checkout our tutorial.

-Understanding the config basics will come in handy also because you can manually edit in advanced configs after your tracks are loaded; however be careful:s corrupt configs can produce hard to understand errors, because our config system is strongly typed.
+Understanding the config basics will come in handy also because you can manually edit in advanced configs after your tracks are loaded; however be careful as corrupt configs can produce hard to understand errors, because our config system is strongly typed.

 Reach out to the team on gitter or in the discussions if you have any complex configuration issues.